Welcome to COE 718 "Hardware Software Codesign of Embedded System" website for Fall 2013.

 system development, fault-tolerant techniques applicable to embedded systems

-main principles of hardware-software codesign.
+principles of embedded computer system codesign.
 Embedded system co-specification,

 partitioning, co-simulation, co-verification and integration are the main

-phases of hardware software codesign that will be studied in the course.
+phases of embedded system design that will be studied in the course.
+A specification

-A specification language (SystemC, etc.) will be employed to present a
+language (SystemC, etc.) will be employed to present a unified view of

 Please contact your Instructor if you have any difficulties accessing this website.
-Some of the contents are also available at Blackboard
+Some of the contents such as individual marks will be posted at the Blackboard.

 M. Wolf, Computer as Components: Principles of Embedded Computing System Design, 3rd edition